Waksuu/waksuu.github.io/index.md

 I will be using jest, react-testing-liblary, redux-thunk and Typescript for my own sanity.</br>
 I am also gonna assume that you know the basics of these technologies.

-In addition I will only focus on Integration Testing (how to test flow of your component without need for backend) because I don't feel that there are good resources for that and Unit Testing is well examined.
+In addition I will only focus on Component Integration Testing (how to test flow of your component in isolated environment) because I don't feel that there are good resources for that and Unit Testing is well examined.

 ## Black box testing, why bother?